ibm-cloud-docs/virtual-servers/vsi_index.md

 ## What's next?

-After your virtual server is provisioned and available to use, you can configure your virtual servers by using the Customer Portal or Softlayer APIs.
+After your virtual server is provisioned and available to use, you can configure your virtual servers by using the Customer Portal or infrastructure APIs.
 For more information, see [Configuring virtual servers](../vsi/vsi_configuring.html).